aws-samples/non-profit-blockchain/ngo-ui/README.md

 You could also query the chaincode directly and see the same information.
 You query the chaincode from the Fabric client node.
 An example of how to query the chaincode can be found in [this script](../ngo-chaincode/test-chaincode-aws.sh)

-## Step 6 - pat yourself on the back, you've completed the workshop
+## Step 6 - Pat yourself on the back, you've completed the workshop
+You have successfully built a Hyperledger Fabric network using the AWS Managed Blockchain service, deployed chaincode to the service, connected a RESTful API to the service and deployed an Angular application that communicates with the RESTful API.

 The workshop instructions can be found in the README files in parts 1-4:

 * [Part 1:](../ngo-fabric/README.md) Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.